encode/uvicorn/docs/index.md

                                   adding this to the PYTHONPATH.
 Defaults to the current working directory.  [default: .]

-  --factory / --no-factory        Treat APP as an application factory, i.e. a
+  --factory                       Treat APP as an application factory, i.e. a
                                   () -> <ASGI app> callable.  [default: False]

   --help                          Show this message and exit.